Palestinians inspect a mosque destroyed in strikes on one of Gaza City's refugee camps.

 Is humanitarian aid getting through to Gaza?

-Only very small amounts of aid are reaching Gaza through the Rafah crossing, far too little to meet people's needs.
+Only very small amounts of aid are reaching Gaza - far too little to meet people's needs.

 ActionAid staff have been procuring relief items including food, non-food essential items, hygiene and dignity kits for women and girls, and getting medical supplies ready to go.

-The quantity of relief supplies we are able to supply - once we can deliver aid safely - will largely depend on the amount of funds we’re able to raise.
+The quantity of relief supplies we are able to distribute - when we can deliver aid safely - will largely depend on the amount of funds we’re able to raise.

 Why we are not responding in Israel